DNA used in exoneration? Yes

 Damon's Wrongful Conviction

-Damon Thibodeaux spent 15 years in solitary confinement, 23 hours a day, on death row at Louisiana’s Angola prison farm for the 1996 murder and rape of 14-year-old cousin, Crystal Champagne.
+Damon Thibodeaux spent 15 years in solitary confinement, 23 hours a day, on death row at Louisiana’s Angola prison farm, for a crime he did not commit.
+Mistaken witness identification, false confession, and police misconduct were all reasons why he was wrongfully convicted in the 1996 murder and rape of 14-year-old cousin, Crystal Champagne.

 Damon admitted to the crime because of 36 hours with no sleep and a brutal nine-hour interrogation by police, telling them what they wanted to hear because of their threats to kill Damon by lethal injection if he didn’t confess, although he immediately recanted.
 But he was convicted and sent to death row anyway, despite no physical evidence linking him to the crime and blatant contradictions between his “confession” and the facts of the crime scene.